arekinath/loglunatic/README.md

 A typical config file consists of a call to the `link{}` function to create a pipeline.
 First, we list the input to the pipeline, then any filters to apply, and finally an output.

+The simplest example of a loglunatic config file might look like this:

+    link {
+        inputs.pipe { command = "tail -f logfile" },
+        grok { pattern = "%{number:foo:int}" },
+        outputs.stdout {}
+    }

+If we save this as `example.conf` and start loglunatic up with `./loglunatic.lua example.conf`, we can see what happens:

+    $ ./loglunatic.lua example.conf &
+    [1] 46437
+    $ echo 34.1 >> logfile
+    {
+      fields = {
+        foo = 34.1
+      },
+      message = "34.1"
+    }
+    $ echo abcdef >> logfile
+    {
+      fields = {},
+      message = "abcdef"
+    }

+The `pipe` input runs a command and uses its output as an input stream, while the `stdout` output module simply pretty-prints the data to stdout where we can see it.
+We appended two new lines to `logfile` while loglunatic was running to demonstrate it parsing the lines as they are followed by `tail -f`.

+In the first message, we can see that the `grok` filter parsed the number and stored it in the field `foo`.
+In the second, the grok filter did not do anything and the message simply went from input into output.

+### Example: parsing nginx access logs

-In this example (which parses a basic nginx access log) we take a command pipe as input, apply some filters, and produce output to stdout:
+Another more complicated example, below, parses a basic nginx access log.
+Once again, we take a command pipe as input, apply some filters, and produce output to stdout:

     link {
         inputs.pipe { command = "tail -f /var/log/nginx/access.log" },